-I wrote this seven years ago and ran across it searching for something else.
+I wrote this eight years ago (we've had fifty-two years together now) and ran across it searching for something else (it’s how I find many interesting things).
 It may not be great poetry, but it does say a lot about why we are here and why we stay.
 Judge it not by the standards of poets known and loved, but by the love with which it was written and by the love it expresses.
 I’d say I was sorry for being so blatantly selfish in posting something just for Karen, but I’m not sorry at all.
 I love her.
 I hope you can tell.

 A Poem for Karen

 Our journey together is not yet over, but so far past begun.

 Still brightly, hotly lit by a tropical African sun.

 Living life so haply joined so many, many years ago.